miriamzisook/program-of-study/_projects/a-test-project-3.md

 ---
 layout: project
-title: Fake Project 3
+title: Mapping Imperfection
-subtitle: This is yet another test project!
+subtitle: a catalog of perspectives on imperfection in craft from around the world and throughout history
-image: "images/potatoes.jpg"
+image: "images/map.png"
 color: "purple"
 ---